 Participants were 12 patients (mean age of 74.6 ± 3.4 years; 4 females) who underwent unilateral RF thalamotomy at St George's Hospital, London, from 2017 to 2022.
-All patients had a pre-operative diagnosis of medication-refractory PD (n=10) or ET (n=2).
+All patients had a preoperative diagnosis of medication-refractory Parkinson's disease (n = 10) or essential tremor (n = 2).

 All 12 patients had clinically meaningful tremor improvement postoperatively, as assessed by a neurologist (CGI score of between 1 and 3).
-5 patients presented with persistent adverse effects that included 4 instances of balance disturbances and a case of worsening mobility due to parkinsonism progression (Table 1).
+Five patients presented with persistent adverse effects that included four instances of balance disturbances and a case of worsening mobility due to parkinsonism progression (Table 1).
 No repeat procedures were performed.

-Lesion characteristics and signal intensity varied by MRI sequence.
+Lesion characteristics and signal intensity varied by MRI sequence

-All 12 patients had a preoperative scan and a postoperative scan between 4- and 37- days following surgery (mean of 16 days).
-5 of these patients had an additional scan approximately 5 months to a year following thalamotomy (approx. 8 months postoperatively on average).
+All 12 patients had a preoperative scan and a postoperative scan between 4 and 37 days following surgery (mean of 16 days).
+Five of these patients had an additional scan ~5 months to a year following thalamotomy (~8 months postoperatively on average).

-The postoperative MR images (MPRAGE, T2-weighted, FLAIR, FGATIR and SWI sequences) of 12 patients who underwent thalamotomy for tremor were analyzed.
+The postoperative MR images (MPRAGE, T2-weighted, FLAIR, FGATIR and SWI sequences) of 12 patients who underwent thalamotomy for tremor were analysed.
 Lesions were incompletely visualized on MPRAGE whereas T2-weighted, FLAIR and FGATIR images showed a hypointense necrotic core surrounded by a region of hyperintense oedema (see Fig. 2B for example).
-A small sphere of hyperintensity could also be seen at the center of the necrotic core in the majority of patients (7/10 on T2-weighted images).
-T2-weighted and FLAIR scans had a clear differentiation of the core versus oedema (Fig 2C: signal intensity differences of 0.35 and 0.51, respectively, in the example lesion), as well as the oedema from surrounding tissue.
-In contrast, FGATIR did not clearly distinguish between oedema and healthy tissue (see Fig 2B).
+A small sphere of hyperintensity could also be seen at the centre of the necrotic core in the majority of patients (7/10 on T2-weighted images).
+T2-weighted and FLAIR scans had a clear differentiation of the core versus oedema (Fig. 2C: signal intensity differences of 0.35 and 0.51, respectively, in the example lesion), as well as the oedema from surrounding tissue.
+In contrast, FGATIR did not clearly distinguish between oedema and healthy tissue (see Fig. 2B).

-Presentation of the lesion center on SWI was typically isointense compared to the surrounding thalamus, with a well-defined hypointense edge.
-The marked hypointensity on SWI images corresponded to the area surrounding the necrotic core on other sequences (see Fig 2C at 3-4 mm radius from the center) and allowed for a clear segmentation of the lesion.
+Presentation of the lesion centre on SWI was typically isointense compared to the surrounding thalamus, with a welldefined hypointense edge.
+The marked hypointensity on SWI images corresponded to the area surrounding the necrotic core on other sequences (see Fig. 2C at 3-4 mm radius